Lhasa Railway Station Guide: The Destination for All Tibet Trains to Lhasa

 Scheduled Trains from Lhasa Railway Station to Mainland China

-Trains depart from Lhasa station daily, several times a day, and both are often booked in advance.
-It is always a good idea to book tickets in advance for travel back to mainland China, as the volume of passengers on the trains – especially in the peak months of summer – is extremely high.
-For anyone traveling back to mainland China by train, the schedule is easy to find, and the friendly staff at the station are always willing to help you find your train and platform.
-There are scheduled trains from Lhasa to Beijing, Xining, Chengdu, Shanghai and other cities which offer trains to Tibet.
-The following is the latest Tibet train schedule from Lhasa.
+Trains depart from Lhasa train station to mainland China several times a day.
+It is a good idea to book tickets in advance, as the volume of passengers taking the trains – especially in the peak months of summer – is extremely high.
+For anyone taking Tibet trains to mainland China, the schedule is easy to find, and the friendly staff at the station are always willing to help you find your waiting room and platform.
+There are scheduled trains from Lhasa to Beijing, Xining, Chengdu, Shanghai and other cities which correspondingly offer trains to Tibet.
+The following is the latest Tibet train schedule from Lhasa Railway Station.

 |Lhasa to Beijing